Eleanor Smeal: Work on behalf of the Equal Rights Amendment

 Smeal is a longtime supporter of the Equal Rights Amendment (ERA) and has campaigned for its passage since the 1970s.
 She has campaigned for the ERA for over fifty years.
 In January 2022 she led a rally outside of Lafayette Square in front of the White House exactly two years after Virginia became the 38th state to ratify the Amendment in January 2020.
 Smeal continues to lobby for the ratification of the ERA and is one of the most prominent activists for its passage.

 Recognition

 In 1979, the Supersisters trading card set was produced and distributed; one of the cards featured Smeal's name and picture.

 Also in 1979, Time magazine chose her as one of 50 Faces for America's Future (August 6, 1979).

 In 1983, World Almanac chose Smeal as one of the most influential women in the United States.

+In 2008, the American Humanist Association awarded Smeal the Humanist Heroine Award.

 In 2010 Smeal delivered the commencement address at Rutgers University's graduation and was conferred a Doctorate of Human Letters honoris causa.

 In 2015 Smeal was inducted into the National Women's Hall of Fame.

 U.S. News & World Report chose her as the fourth most influential Washington lobbyist.

 In January 2025, President Joe Biden named Smeal as a recipient of the Presidential Citizens Medal, along with nineteen others.